Friday Night Dinner and Opening >> 6:30 - 8:30 pm

 Angela Y. Law will talk about cultural barriers and mental health.
 She will share her history with mental illness and statistics on health in the Asian American community and LGBTQ community, as her identity encompasses both.
 She is passionate about the need for more compassion, understanding, and research to benefit Asian Americans and other communities of color.

 Angela is a youth writer, educator, and activist who hopes to find healing in herself and others through narrative.
-She is a guest blogger for TEAM: Together Empowering Asian Minds, a Boston nonprofit promoting mental health awareness.
+She is a guest blogger for TEAM: Together Empowering Asian Minds, a national public awareness campaign.
 Angela uses her own narrative on surviving depression, anxiety, and trauma to inspire others.

 Kimberly Marquez-Cortes will share a story of being a second-generation trauma survivor who by chance found herself in a WRAP group run by someone who, like Kimberly, was both young and Latina.
 This experience showed her the power of peer support and meeting others who were “like her” both in age and ethnicity.
 Hear how Kimberly uses her voice to reach, engage, speak and provide hope to other youth.